RinaldoG/Statistical-Analysis-of-Crime-Data/README.md

 # Statistical-Analysis-of-Crime-Data

+Statistical Analysis of the 2016 San Francisco Crime Data:
-Chi-square Goodness of Fit Test performed on the proposed hypothesis.
+A Chi-square Goodness of Fit Test performed on the proposed hypothesis.